 What may be the last meeting hall built by the Ku Klux Klan in the 1920s still stands in Fort Worth.
 It’s decrepit, and the current owner wants to demolish it.
-Art&Seek’s Jerome Weeks reports an arts group hopes to use the hall to up-end its racist origins.
+An arts group hopes to use the hall to up-end its racist origins.
 But the clock is ticking on that demolition.

 The old four-story building is a hulk.
 It stands just across the Trinity River from downtown Fort Worth.
 It’s been the North Side’s biggest structure — ever since the Ku Klux Klan built it in 1924.
 For generations, the North Side has been home to immigrants, African-Americans and Latinos, so the hall’s imposing presence seems designed to intimidate, to stand watch.